Last updated on February 27, 2025

 Best for Multiple Decks

-You’re obviously not gonna be putting this one inside another bag because this is the entire bag.
-I’d recommend this specifically for situations where you absolutely need to move all (or a lot of) your decks at once.
+You’re unlikely to put this one inside another bag because this is the entire bag.
+I’d recommend this specifically for situations where you absolutely need to move all (or a lot of) your decks at once like for multiplayer games.
 It can be a little uncomfortable to carry with you all day.

 DIY Options